pimterry/loglevel/README.md

 loglevel is also available via [Bower](https://github.com/bower/bower) (`bower install loglevel`) or [JamJS](http://jamjs.org/packages/#/details/loglevel) (`jam install loglevel`)

-Alternatively if you just want to grab the file yourself, you can download either the current stable [production version][min] or the [development version][max] directly.
+Alternatively if you just want to grab the file yourself, you can download either the current stable [production version][min] or the [development version][max] directly, or reference it remotely on CDNJS at `//cdnjs.cloudflare.com/ajax/libs/loglevel/0.4.0/loglevel.min.js`

 Finally, if you want to tweak loglevel to your own needs or you immediately need the cutting-edge version, clone this repo and see [Developing & Contributing](#developing--contributing) below for build instructions.